legal resources necessary to hold negligent facilities accountable.

 The investigators also documented the facility's failure "to ensure a bedside commode bucket and splashguard were thoroughly cleaned before being stored to prevent the potential spread of infection."
 This failed practice "has the potential to affect two residents who used a bed commode."

 If you have suspicions that your loved one was injured or harmed while living at Highland Court Health and Rehabilitation Center, contact the Arkansas nursing home abuse lawyers at Nursing Home Law Center at (800) 926-7565 for help.
-Our law firm fights aggressively on behalf of Searcy County victims of mistreatment living in long-term facilities including nursing homes in Marshall.
+Our network of attorneys fights aggressively on behalf of Searcy County victims of mistreatment living in long-term facilities including nursing homes in Marshall.
 Our reputable attorneys working on your behalf can successfully resolve your nursing home abuse victim case against the facility and staff members that caused your loved one harm.
 Contact us now to schedule a free case review to discuss how to obtain justice and obtain monetary recovery.
 Let us fight aggressively on your behalf to ensure your rights are protected.

 We accept every case concerning wrongful death, nursing home abuse, and personal injury through a contingency fee agreement.
-This arrangement postpones the requirement to make a payment to our law firm until after we have successfully resolved your claim for compensation through a negotiated out of court settlement or jury trial award.
+This arrangement postpones the requirement to make a payment to our network of attorneys until after we have successfully resolved your claim for compensation through a negotiated out of court settlement or jury trial award.
 We offer every client a "No Win/No-Fee" Guarantee.
 This promise ensures that you will owe us nothing if we cannot obtain compensation on your behalf.
 Let our attorneys begin working on your behalf today to ensure your family receives adequate compensation from those who caused your harm.
 All information you share with our law offices will remain confidential.